ra2 studio - Fotolia

 Future-proof your cloud skills

-It is never too late to learn new skills, sharpen ones you already have or find a new career in cloud computing.
+It is never too late to learn skills, sharpen ones you already have or find a career in cloud computing.
 The cloud landscape continues to change, so interviewers want candidates with skills relevant to not only what they practice now, but what they will pursue in the future.

 Cloud vendor-specific experience, containers and machine learning are three skills that can help future-proof your resume.